 After helping a co-worker who was in trouble with the mob, Castle is contacted by the mysterious Micro.
-It’s unveiled that he is a former NSA analyst who was almost killed when learned about Operation: Cerberus and Colonel Ray Schoonover heroin smuggling operation.
+It’s unveiled that he is a former NSA analyst who was almost killed when he learned about Operation: Cerberus and Colonel Ray Schoonover heroin smuggling operation.
 Frank realizes that his quest for vengeance is not over and so partners with Micro to expose the rest of the conspirators.

 Crossing their path is D.H.S.
 Agent Dinah Madani, who is investing the death of her partner in the Afghan National Police who had uncovered Operation: Cerberus.
 At first she is stonewalled but gets a break when Castle kills her corrupt superior.
-However, the conspirators are also on to her investigation and try anything they can to end it.
+However, the conspirators are also on to her investigation and will try anything they can to end it.

-Finally there is the story of Lewis Wilson, veteran struggling with life as a civilian.
-He is haunted by what he experienced in the war and at the same time he is angry at the injustice at home.
+Finally there is the story of Lewis Wilson, a veteran struggling with life as a civilian.
+He is haunted by what he experienced in the war and at the same time angry at the injustice at home.
 Due to his unwillingness to seek help, he is set on a dangerous path of self-radicalization.

 Vengeance Has a Name